TurakhiaLab/metaWEPP/README.md

 ### <a name="mess"></a> Example - 1 SARS-CoV-2 Dataset: Run the pipeline with MeSS simulated data

 This example will simulate reads from our `filtered_genomes.fa` mixed metagenomic fasta file using MeSS's `illumina` simulator, running on our SARS-CoV-2 dataset.
-This example will simulate reads from our `filtered_genomes.fa` mixed metagenomic fasta file using MeSS's `illumina` simulator, running on our SARS-CoV-2 dataset.

 **Step 1:** Download the SARS-CoV-2 MAT and Reference FASTA File:
 ```
 wget https://hgdownload.gi.ucsc.edu/goldenPath/wuhCor1/UShER_SARS-CoV-2/2021/12/05/public-2021-12-05.all.masked.pb.gz
 ```
 Note that we have already provided the SARS-CoV-2 reference fasta file located in the `genomes` directory.
-Note that we have already provided the reference fasta file located in the `genomes` directory.

 **Step 2:** Build the Kraken database
 ```